 Tata Punch

 Tata Punch has been a great hit in India, leading a glorious streak since day one in the market.
-While its revolutionising success drew tough competition in the form of the Maruti Fronx and Hyundai Exter, the Punch is still unbeatable by both of them and has established itself as the best-selling Tata car.
-This time around, Punch sold 15,073 units, gaining a 9 percent year-on-year growth.
+While its revolutionising success drew tough competition in the form of the Maruti Fronx and Hyundai Exter, the Punch is still going on strong and has established itself as the best-selling Tata car.
+This time around, Punch sold 14,559 units, and despite the 21 percent decline in year-on-year sales, it is among the top 10 selling cars.
 While the head-turning macho appeal of the Punch makes it look bigger than it is, its formidable body makes it one of the safest cars in India.
 Meanwhile, on the inside, the Indian compact SUV simulates the ambience of larger SUVs.
 Meanwhile, the Punch has a broader reach as compared to its rivals, because it’s available in petrol-powered, and CNG-powered variants, and then there is the Tata Punch EV which is the most value-for-money EV under Rs.
 15 lakh.

 The ICE variants come with a 1.2-litre petrol engine paired with either a 5-speed manual gearbox or a 5-speed AMT.
 While the CNG variants deliver a mileage of up to 26.99 km/kg, the EV variants are available with a 25 kWh battery and a 35 kWh battery that offer claimed ranges of up to 315 km and 421 km, respectively.